AR-js-org/AR.js-Docs/docs/index.md

 Thank you for being interested in this, if you'd like to collaborate in any way, contact us ([https://twitter.com/nicolocarp](https://twitter.com/nicolocarp)).

-The project is now under a Github organization, that you can find at [https://github.com/ar-js-org](https://github.com/ar-js-org).
+The project is now under a Github organization, that you can find at [https://github.com/ar-js-org](https://github.com/ar-js-org) and you can ask to be part of it, for free.

 ### AR types

-It features the following types of Augmented Reality, on the Web:
+Ar.js features the following types of Augmented Reality, on the Web:

 - Image Tracking
 - Location Based AR